davchana/jeanandoliver/readme.md

 # <a href="https://jeanandoliver.space">Jean and Oliver’s</a> travel website

 [jeanandoliver.space](https://jeanandoliver.space) is a travel collaboration between [Jean](https://jeancflanagan.com) and [Oliver](https://olivermak.es).
-It is designed to log our trips together better using photography, written notes, and mapped locations.
+It is designed to log our trips together using photography, written notes, and mapped locations.
 The first trip is Vermont, October 2016.

 This site uses completely fluid responsive typography.